Renaud I, Count of Soissons

-Renaud I, Count of Soissons (985–1057) was Grand Master of the Hotel de France.
+Renaud I, Count of Soissons (c.
+985–1057) was Grand Master of the Hotel de France.
 He died at a siege of the tower of Soissons.
 His title passed to his daughter Adelaide.

 Biography

 Renaud I was the son of Guy I, Count of Soissons, and his wife Adelaide.
 The Acta Sanctorum commentary of the life of Saint Simon de Valois (based on a manuscript of the abbey of Saint-Claude) identifies both Renaud and his father.
 Renaud was Grand Master of the Hotel de France.

 Renaud died in the siege of the tower of Soissons, presumably the Soissons Cathedral, in 1057.
 It is unclear as to the circumstances of this siege.
 It is not clear when Renaud's son Guy became Count of Soissons, but it was apparently some time before 1057 when they both died in the siege of Soissons.
 Upon their death, Renaud's daughter Adelaide became the Countess of Soissons.